ngomaneneo24-hub/Monosonet/sonet/src/services/messaging_service/DOUBLE_RATCHET_IMPLEMENTATION.md

 ## Conclusion

-This Double Ratchet implementation provides a robust foundation for end-to-end encrypted messaging with perfect forward secrecy and post-compromise security.
+This Double Ratchet implementation provides a robust foundation for end-to-end encrypted messaging with perfect forward secrecy and note-compromise security.
 The implementation is production-ready with proper error handling, memory management, and thread safety.

 The modular design allows for future enhancements while maintaining backward compatibility and security guarantees.